HayatoHongo/nanoGPT-Vision/README.md

 ## [▶️ Link to WebUI](https://huggingface.co/spaces/HayatoHongoEveryonesAI/EveryonesGPT_Vision_Instruct)

 ⚠️ **Status: actively being cleaned up and documented.**
-The core ideas and training runs are real and reproducible,
-but parts of the codebase and README are still under active refinement.
+The core ideas and training runs are real and reproducible, but parts of the codebase and README are still under active refinement.

 ---

 `nanoGPTVision` is a **minimal Vision-Language Model built end-to-end**,
-featuring a **GPT-style text decoder trained fully from scratch**.
+featuring a **GPT-style text decoder and vision projector trained fully from scratch**.

 A pretrained **CLIP vision encoder** is used for visual representations (Sorry😉),
 while **all language modeling and vision–language training code is written, data is public, and trained from scratch**.

-This project is heavily inspired by [nanoGPT](https://github.com/karpathy/nanoGPT.git) and [LLMs from scratch](https://github.com/rasbt/LLMs-from-scratch.git)
-If you have not checked them yet, please visit them!
+This project is heavily inspired by [nanoGPT](https://github.com/karpathy/nanoGPT.git) and [LLMs from scratch](https://github.com/rasbt/LLMs-from-scratch.git).
+If you haven't checked them yet, please visit!

 ---